Long-Term Noise Characterization of Narrowband Power Line Communications: Correlation and Independence of the Noise Samples

 Figure~\ref{fig:lags} shows the autocorrelation function computed over a time span of 3600 lags (1 h).

 Firstly, we considered the significance bounds, computed from Bartlett’s approximation, which yielded:

 where $z$ is the quantile of a normal distribution, and $\alpha=$0.95 and $N$ is the length of the trace, yielding $b = \pm$ 0.0022.
-If the autocorrelation value is between the lower and the upper bounds, we can infer that there is no correlation at the considered lag and the null hypothesis of independence cannot be rejected at a significance level of $\alpha$.
+Suppose the autocorrelation value is between the lower and the upper bounds.
+In that case, we can infer that there is no correlation at the considered lag and the null hypothesis of independence cannot be rejected at a significance level of $\alpha$.

 In order to better highlight the behavior of adjacent frequencies, we interpolated the \ac{ACF} values at lags 1, 2, 5, and 10 with a polynomial fitting curve of high order (20), and we depicted the result of the interpolation using the solid red, green, blue, and cyan colors for lags 1, 2, 5 and 10, respectively.